antrea-io/antrea/docs/network-flow-visibility.md

   # Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".
   #flowExportInterval: 60s

-  # Provide the transport protocol for the flow aggregator collecting process, which is tcp or udp.
+  # Provide the transport protocol for the flow aggregator collecting process, which is tls, tcp or udp.
-  #aggregatorTransportProtocol: "tcp"
+  #aggregatorTransportProtocol: "tls"

+  # Provide DNS name or IP address of flow aggregator for generating TLS certificate.
+It must match
+  # the flowCollectorAddr parameter in the antrea-agent config.
+  #flowAggregatorAddress: "flow-aggregator.flow-aggregator.svc"
 ```

-Please note that the default values for `flowExportInterval` and `aggregatorTransportProtocol`
+Please note that the default values for `flowExportInterval`, `aggregatorTransportProtocol`,
-parameters are set to `60s` and `tcp`, respectively.
-Please modify them as per your
+and `flowAggregatorAddress` parameters are set to `60s`, `tls` and `flow-aggregator.flow-aggregator.svc`,
+respectively.
+Please make sure that `aggregatorTransportProtocol` is set to `tls` and
+`enableTLSToFlowAggregator` in `agent-agent.conf` is set to true to guarantee secure communication
+works properly. `enableTLSToFlowAggregator` and `aggregatorTransportProtocol` must always match,
+so TLS must either be enabled for both sides or disabled for both sides.
+Please modify the parameters
-requirements.
+as per your requirements.

 ### IPFIX Information Elements (IEs) in an Aggregated Flow Record